-What are the reasons for launching an internal alert?
+What motivates internal whistleblowing?

-a typology adapted to the French context
+A typology adapted to the French context

+[AUTHOR INFO TO ADD]

+Abstract

-Transparency and ethics are nowadays often mentioned as the means to remedy various difficulties faced by companies.
-However, alerting employees who are an example of this are potentially confronted with silence or reprisals.
-It is therefore complex to understand what motivates them.
-Some studies have tried to draw up profiles of whistleblowers, but in cultural and legislative contexts where the whistleblower may be internal or external to the company, act out of revenge or be financially rewarded for the information reported, something that the Sapin 2 law does not allow in France.
-Using a qualitative method based on ten life stories from French employees who have issued an alert, our article seeks to understand their primary motivations for taking this step.
-The research will first present the French definition allowing an employee to be recognized as a whistleblower and the motivations identified in the Anglo-Saxon context from which most studies originate.
+Transparency and ethics are nowadays often cited as a way to remedy various difficulties faced by companies.
+However, whistleblowing employees who are an example of this are potentially confronted with silence or reprisals.
+Understanding what motivates them, therefore, is a complex issue.
+Although some studies have tried to create profiles of whistleblowers, they have been in cultural and legislative contexts where the whistleblower may be internal or external to the company, act out of revenge, or be financially rewarded for the information reported, none of which the Sapin II law in France permits.
+Using a qualitative method based on ten life stories from French employees who have whistleblown, our article seeks to understand their primary motivations for taking this action.
+The research will first present the French definition of a whistleblower and the motivations identified in the Anglo-Saxon context from which most studies originate.
 Following the detailed presentation of the methodology, we will explain the typology of four profiles obtained from the analysis of our results and discuss similarities/differences with the Anglo-Saxon work.
-In a context where many organisations are promoting the establishment within them of a genuine ethical and democratic spirit, this typology will aim to identify the arguments that can be used upstream to encourage the process.
-It can also be used as a tool for training managers and employees to make them aware of alerts, explain to them that they are part of a predominantly positive approach, thereby limiting reprisals and stimulating the feedback on dysfunctions within the organization.
+In a context where many organizations are promoting the establishment of a genuine ethical and democratic spirit, this typology will aim to identify the arguments that can be used upstream to encourage the process.
+It can also be used as a tool for training managers and employees to better understand whistleblowing, explaining to them that it is part of a predominantly positive approach, thereby limiting reprisals and stimulating the feedback on dysfunctions within the organization.

+Keywords Whistleblowing, Organizational dysfunction, France

 Introduction

-In a context of business criticism where scandals have threatened the reputation and economic stability of certain organizations (Cohn et al., 2014), governance methods and the management of internal dysfunctions are a real managerial challenge.
-Cambridge Analytica, Danske Bank or UBS, for example, have had their names associated with scandals revealed by employees.
-While companies want to be more “responsible”, “ethical” or “citizen” (Bazin, 2016), the employee participating in the recovery of an illegal or immoral act at his management level becomes an icon of corporate democracy, ensuring the good health of the organization by limiting dysfunctions and better managing potential disputes (Stubben and Welch, 2018).
+In a context of business criticism where scandals have threatened the reputation and economic stability of certain organizations (Cohn et al. 2014), governance methods and the management of internal dysfunctions are a real managerial challenge.
+Cambridge Analytica, Danske Bank, and UBS, for example, have had their names associated with scandals revealed by employees.
+While companies want to be more “responsible”, “ethical”, or “civic-minded” (Bazin 2016), employees participating in the reporting of illegal or immoral acts at their management level become icons of corporate democracy, ensuring the good health of the organization by limiting dysfunctions and better managing potential disputes (Stubben and Welch 2018).

-The idea of an alerting individual to defend the public interest and justice dates back to very ancient times and has been present in very different societies.
-In Confucian morality, “a noble man is a virtuous and courageous man, a man who speaks loudly in the name of justice” (Park et al., 2005, p.
+The idea of a whistleblower (an individual raising the alarm to defend the public interest and justice) dates back to very ancient times and has been present in very different societies.
+In Confucian morality, “a noble man is a virtuous and courageous man, a man who speaks loudly in the name of justice” (Park et al. 2005, p.
 388).
-In ancient Greece, there was a protected position for those who told the truth or spoke without fear in order to protect the City (Mansbach, 2011).
-In the 13th century, the Qui Tam rule was adopted in England allowing a citizen to act on behalf of the king when his interests were at stake.
-In the United States, a similar approach was adopted in 1863 during the Civil War with the False Claims Act, which encouraged the denunciation of facts going against the State’s interest in exchange for a financial reward as in the Qui Tam procedure.
+In ancient Greece, there was a protected position for those who told the truth or spoke without fear in order to protect the city (Mansbach 2011).
+In the 13th century, the Qui Tam rule was adopted in England, allowing a citizen to act on behalf of the king when his interests were at stake.
+In the United States, a similar approach was adopted in 1863 during the Civil War through the False Claims Act, which encouraged the denunciation of facts that were not in the interests of the state in exchange for a financial reward, as in the Qui Tam procedure.